srtee/lammps-USER-CONP2/README.md

 **Matrix** = Optional argument.
 File name of matrix to read in.
 If it is assigned, A (or A-inverse) matrix is read in instead of calculated

 Note that Potential 1 and Potential 2 can be v_ style variables.

+# Usage note for conp/ff

-Also note that conp/ff currently requires "fix efield" to be separately added to the script, for example:
+Note that conp/ff currently requires "fix efield" to be separately added to the script, for example:

 ```
 fix CONP conp/ff ... v_vleft v_vright ...